top of page

 Storing Your Tubers

-The best temperature range for long-term tuber storage is 40-50 degrees.
+The best temperature range for long-term tuber storage is 40-50℉.
 DO NOT ALLOW THE TUBERS TO FREEZE, or they will rot.
 Tubers may be stored at slightly higher temperatures, particularly when it is nearly time to plant; the warmer temps will encourage the tubers to “wake up.”

-If you need to store your tubers before planting, there are several common methods, including storing them in vermiculite or peet moss, or wrapped in plastic wrap.
-Your tubers will arrive wrapped in plastic, and should be kept that way until it is time to plant.
+There are several common tuber storage methods, including storing them in vermiculite or peet moss, or wrapped in plastic wrap.
+When you order from us, your tubers will arrive wrapped in plastic, and should be kept that way until it is time to plant.
 If you need to re-wrap your tubers, several tubers may be wrapped together, but make sure no tuber is touching another (plastic wrap must separate all tubers).

 Do not store wrapped tubers in an airtight container, as they need some exchange of air.
 A loosely closed bag or box is fine.